Jaehui-Lee/CLI-Excel/README.md

             - parsing function
             - Kinds : SUM, AVG, PRODUCT, COUNT, MIN, MAX, RAND, RANDBETWEEN
         - NumberCell (Int to Double) (2021/12/02)
+        - EmptyCell (2021/12/04)
+            - This Cell was created to implement the 'remove' command
     - Table
         - We changed the return type from string to void in the print_table() function and changed it to print to a specific WINDOW* using the ncurses function (2021/11/17)
         - Each time the print_table() function is called, the parser are called only once (reducing the amount of unnecessary computation) using RTTI pattern (2021/11/19)